 Never arrive somewhere with a Cuban by your side.

-Ignore everybody that talks to you on the street.
+Ignore everybody that starts talking to you on the street.

 Speak Spanish.
 Nothing drives up prices more than the inability to communicate.